 Once you have completed your experiment and recorded all data, submit the abstract form through Scienteer.
 Abstracts are due March 1.

-If the Maine State Science Fair is held in-person, students will have an opportunity to create a poster or tri-fold display describing their project.
+Create a poster or tri-fold display describing your project.
 See Display Rules for what is fair game and what is not allowed.

 Step 10: Compete!